Garth Marenghi's Darkplace: Episodes

 This list is ordered by the original air dates on Channel 4 in the United Kingdom.

 Reception

-Rotten Tomatoes gives the series an 86% rating based on reviews from 22 critics.
+Rotten Tomatoes gives the series an 87% rating based on reviews from 23 critics, with an average rating of 6.7/10.
+The site's critical consensus reads, "The short-lived Garth Marenghi's Darkplace is strangely brilliant, even while buried under its own layers of satire."

 Broadcasts

 Darkplace originally aired in 2004.
 Only one series was produced.
 There is media speculation that the "average" or "poor" viewing figures led Channel 4 to decide against commissioning a second series.
 Channel 4 started a re-run of the series in October 2006 and released the show on DVD in the same month, while allowing the show to be re-broadcast on Virgin Media's On-demand service.
 In 2005, it was reported that the channel's cinema division, Film Four, had asked Holness and Ayoade to write a script for a film version of their programme.